-WARNING: The water temperature could be very high so do not lift the lever with the tap turned to the full left position.
+CAUTION: The water temperature could be very high so do not lift the lever with the tap turned to the full left position.
+For winter storage and to prevent frost damage the tap swivel must be left in the centre up position.